shubham0204/full-text-search/README.md

-# Full-Text-Search From Document Using Inverted Index In Python
+# Full-Text-Search From Document Using Inverted Index In Java

 ## Usage